CPerezz/privacy-tools/README.md

 - Cards
 It also includes vault-sepparation for different profiles (a la Firefox).
 As well as support and sync between devices, a really good UI/UX, double password and encryption for all of the contents E2E.

+## Backup-tools
+- [Kopia](https://kopia.io/): A fast, incremental, encrypted and compressed backup-creator/manager tool completelly FOSS.
+Integrates with all the major Cloud Storage providers.
+Also can work with network-connected machines, local storage etc...